 Again, during this week, you’ll want to do another speed workout, but this one should be shorter than the prior week.
 You should definitely hone in on your race pace.
 This allows you to make any adjustments/improvements from last week.

-For example, 10k runners can still do mile repeats, but might want to do fewer like 3 or 4 x 1 mile repeats.
-On the other hand, 5k runners probably want to do 3-4 ½ mile repeats.
+For example, 10k runners can still do mile repeats, or dial back to 800s.
+5k runners also probably want to do 3-4 ½ mile repeats.

-This week, you’ll want to cut back on your total mileage by 50%, get plenty of sleep and stay hydrated, and take a full rest day two days before your race.
-The day before your race you should do a short shakeout run the day before your race.
+This week, you want to cut back on your total mileage by 50%, get plenty of sleep and stay hydrated, and take a full rest day two days before your race.
+The day before your race you should do a short shakeout run.

 Your shakeout run should last no more than 30 minutes, and it’s supposed to be a very easy run or light jog.
 You’re just trying to get your blood flowing and get all the bad stuff filtered out.

-While it kills any runner to have to reduce his or her mileage and miss a couple days of running, tapering will make a huge difference in your performance on race day.
+While it kills any runner to have to reduce their mileage and miss a couple days of running, tapering will make a huge difference in your performance on race day.
 Because you’ve taken a step back, you’ll be itching to go come race day and your body will be ready.

 If you haven’t considered a 5k or 10k taper before, hopefully it’s something you’re planning to implement.
 Fresh, strong legs mean wicked fast times!